 Phase I Environmental Site Assessments

-Most commercial lenders require a Phase I Environmental Site Assessment (ESA) to be performed on these types of properties prior to lending, since the lender also has potential legal liability.
+Most commercial lenders require a Phase I ESA to be performed on commercial and industrial properties prior to lending, since the lender also has potential legal liability.
 The Phase I ESA also has value for cash buyers, as it provides important information in determining a property’s proper value.
 A Phase I ESA conducted in accordance with current ASTM standards provides certain liability protections and potential benefits (such as Brownfield tax credits) to a bona fide purchase when remediating and returning a property to beneficial use.